ronaldbosma/blog/content/blog/cleaning-up-your-test-data-builders.md

 ### Simplifying address creation

 The `AddressBuilder` is still a bit ugly.
 So I've refactored the `LivingAt` method to take the first and second address line in one string, separated by a comma.
-The `AddressBuilder` is used inside `LivingAt` to parse the string.
+The `AddressBuilder` is used inside `LivingAt` to parse the string and create the address.

 ```csharp
 Person sherlock = A.Man.Called("Sherlock Holmes")